Real(ly Long) Names, Short Nicknames, and the Consequences of Your Online Identities

 University Webmail

 In between the explosions of innovating webapps, school email, much like the school itself, remained technologically sucky.
 Because you had your mom’s name, and she happened to teach at the same school you went to, your school email address was barely different from hers, except that yours had a number 2 attached afterwards.
-Juan Dela Cruz and John Dela Cruz would have the same dilemma and end up with jdelacruz@up.edu.ph and jdelacruz2@up.edu.ph, but unlike them, the secondary email address the school provided tried to spell out your whole name, adelaida_sophia_m.lucero@up.edu.ph, but utterly failed.
+Juan Dela Cruz and John Dela Cruz would have the same dilemma and end up with [email protected] and [email protected], but unlike them, the secondary email address the school provided tried to spell out your whole name, adelaida_sophia_m.lucero, but utterly failed.
 School email addresses were supposed to be flaunt-worthy, especially since you came from The Premier State University.

 Plus some subjects required your school email, even if you exchanged messages via Yahoo!Groups or Google Groups.